curityio/ios-haapi-ui-sdk-demo/README.md

 ## Getting Started

-Start with a local automated deployment to ensure that you understand of the technical setup.\
+Start with a local automated deployment to ensure that you understand the technical setup.\
-Once uyou nderstood the settings you can also apply them to deployed environments.
+You can then apply the same configuration to deployed environments.

 ### 1. Deploy the the Curity Identity Server